 Voldemort tries to kill Harry (with a Avada Kedavra, the same spell that backfired horribly the first time) in front of his followers, instead of just letting him bleed out or having Pettigrew strangle him to death, then present the corpse to the Death Eaters.
 Also, he leaves an easily usable Portkey around while giving Harry the wand to get it, instead of just making the portkey after Harry's death.

 The whole plot of the book occurs because Dumbledore doesn't stop to think that if he already has a separate copy of the Prophecy that Voldemort doesn't even know exists, simply destroying the one in the Department of Mysteries note Which is entirely possible: the protections prevent unauthorized people from lifting one from the shelves, but stray shots from the battle destroy prophecy spheres left and right safeguards the information for all time.
-So he instead get it guarded (by one guy under an invisibility cloak, something that wouldn't even slow down Voldemort), instead of just smashing it and replacing it with a random crystal ball he picked up in the gift shop, or some sort of booby-trap.
+He has it guarded (by one guy under an invisibility cloak, something that wouldn't even slow down Voldemort), instead of just smashing it and replacing it with a random crystal ball he picked up in the gift shop, or some sort of booby-trap.

 Worse yet, Voldemort holds an even larger Idiot Ball since he could just walk in and take the thing.
 Bellatrix responds to this by saying it's ludicrous to think he'd come right into the middle of the Ministry... except that that's exactly what he does 15 minutes later after the prophecy is smashed.
 It's not like he couldn't have sneaked in either: both his Death Eaters and a bunch of teenagers manage to get in undetected, and they have nowhere near the stealth Voldemort is explained to have.

 Harry Potter and the Half-Blood Prince: The minor side-plot that gives name to the sixth book rests entirely upon it.
 It's traditional in (muggle) British schools for teachers to keep their favorite moth-eaten, scrawled on textbooks in the book cupboard with the books normally passed out to the children who forget their books, resulting in plenty of amusing anecdotes about the fights kids get into to avoid being the one stuck with that torn copy despite the fact it's often the most useful book to end up with.
 Whether Wizarding schoolteachers do it or not, Rowling clearly played on this, right down to Ron and Harry fighting over who got stuck with it, and yet somehow they were both completely incapable of ever wondering if it belonged to either the current or past Potions Masters.
 Not even Hermione was capable of wondering what really should have been an obvious first suspicion for a British kid in a British school system to have.
-Of course, if they had jumped to the logical suspicion, the sixth book reveal would have happened at the start instead of the end - although that would not have changed the overall plot of the book in any significant way.
+Of course, if they had jumped to the logical suspicion, the sixth book reveal would have happened at the start instead of the end—although that would not have changed the overall plot of the book in any significant way.

-Galapagos doesn't just abuse this trope, but positively runs on it in its entirety.
+Galápagos doesn't just abuse this trope, but positively runs on it in its entirety.
 The book is basically nothing but the characters acting like utter morons and the author dropping a Contrived Coincidence in their way all the time.

 With House of Leaves, the Navidsons could just move out.
 It's a house.
 A scary, scary house, but a mostly nonmovinghouse all the same.
 Johnny could, you know, stop reading The Navidson Record.
 Pelafina could... stay insane?
 Okay, so not everyone has a simple solution.